Points Per Game Calculator

 📊 Average Points Per Game Calculator

-Our calculator can also be used as an average points calculator.
+This calculator also works as an average points calculator because it simply divides total points by games played.
 This can be used by:

 • Basketball players comparing their season averages